As of August 1, 2018, Humanities E-Book (HEB) is live on Fulcrum. To visit the collection, visit fulcrum.org/heb.

 Printing and Downloading

-Since most material on this site is licensed for online electronic distribution only, this means that users are restricted to printing pages for personal research use.
-If, as an instructor, you want to use material in a course, you can provide the permanent URL on the title record page and the appropriate page numbers to students.
-If you want to photocopy pages for your course, you must apply directly to the original publisher or copyright holder for permission.
+Since most material on this site is licensed for online electronic distribution only, this means that users are restricted to printing a chapter or chapters for personal research use.
+If, as an instructor, you want to use material in a course, you can provide the Citable Link permanent URL on the title record page.
+If you want to photocopy a chapter for your course, you must apply directly to the original publisher or copyright holder for permission.
 If in doubt, or for further information, see our section on fair use.

 MARC records are available free to subscribers and can be downloaded here.